Matthew-D-Johnston/RB120-Object-Oriented-Programming/Lesson 1: OO Readings/object_oriented_programming_with_ruby.md

 ```

 * In the above example, we created an instance of our `GoodDog` class and stored it in the variable `sparky`.
 We now have an object.
 We say that `sparky` is an object or instance of class `GoodDog`.
 This entire workflow of creating a new object or instance from a class is called **instantiation**, so we can also say that we've instantiated an object called `sparky` from the class `GoodDog`.
-* The important fact here is that an ojbect is returned by calling the class method `new`.
+* The important fact here is that an object is returned by calling the class method `new`.

 ---